WELCOME TO THE VAN RIJN-GROUP WEBSITE

 By combining various disciplines ranging from chemistry (organic/polymer/physical) to biology and medicine in an environment as diverse as the University Medical Center Groningen, a more translational approach towards functional systems is envisioned to be reached.
 This is facilitated by close collaborations between the W.J.
 Kolff Institute for BioMedical Engineering and Materials Science, the Zernike Institute for Advanced Materials, Engineering Institute Groningen, and Stratingh Institute for Chemistry.
 In the end it is expected that the created fundamental understanding how materials influence cellular behavior, combined with a multidisciplinary approach for translation, novel applications and actual implementation clinical uses will be achieved.

 We use various approaches to tailor properties of (nano)materials.
-This can be structural features on surfaces such as surface topography or directed assembly of protein-based nanomaterials (artificial virus structures), mechanical properties of the bulk and microgels (hydrogel-based nanoparticles), or chemical properties altering surface chemistry of materials or chemical composition of nanoparticles.
-The three major tool that we use are:
+This can be structural features on surfaces such as surface topography or mechanical properties or chemical properties altering surface chemistry of materials or chemical composition of nanostructures.
+The major tools that we use are:

 1. Complex surface gradients